heptarch/heptarch.github.io/qml.md

 ## Quantum computing

-Some quantum computing questions I'm thinking about right now:
+Some quantum computing problems I'm thinking about right now:

 - Using simple noise models and complexity-theoretic tools, can we characterize the limitations of NISQ devices for Hamiltonian